tanyuqian/minitorch/README.md

 We've provided a new set of tensor initialization functions eg. `tensor_from_numpy`.
 Feel free to use them in functions like one_hot, since minitorch doesn't support slicing, or other times **when you need numpy functions and minitorch doesn't support them**.
 Only initialize tensors with a new numpy nd.array (slicing is ok) ie. don't call new functions on them like .T before passing the nd.array into these functions.
 If you're getting errors, create a copy or deep copy of your numpy array, but you shouldn't need this.

+ - Initializing weights

+You'll need to initialize weights from certain distributions.
+You may want to do so with Numpy's random functions and use tensor_from_numpy to create the corresponding tensor.

  - Requiring Gradients